lgeurts/lgeurts.github.io/_posts/2022-10-03-optimizing-ubuntu-22.04.1-jammy-jellyfish.md

 ```
 $ gedit admin:///etc/sysctl.conf
 ```
 The text editor app will open.
-At the end of the file type:
+At the end type:
 ```
 # Lower swap_tendency
 vm.swappiness=25